My Boo (Usher and Alicia Keys song): Composition

-The song received positive reviews from critics.
-Jon Caramanica of Rolling Stone found the duet sentimental.
-At the 2005 Grammy Awards, it was nominated for Best R&B Song and Best R&B Performance by a Duo or Group with Vocals; to which it won the latter and the former was awarded to Alicia Keys' song, "You Don't Know My Name".
-Usher and Keys won for Best R&B/Soul Single by a Duo or Group during the 2005 Soul Train Music Awards.
-In 2011, Billboard ranked the song seventh on a special The 40 Biggest Duets of All Time listing.
+Critical reception

+Through years, the song received positive reviews from critics, considering it one of the best songs of both Usher and Keys' discographies.
+In a 2004 review Jon Caramanica of Rolling Stone described the duet "sentimental".
+Heran Mamo of Billboard appreciated the singers "soaring harmonies" on the post-chorus.
+In a 2022 review Stereogum wrote that Usher and Keys are both "a premium on conveying intimacy" singing the song "gracefully, getting tons of warmth and fondness across", praising the production for using " a string-loop, a sighing ahh-ahh effect, strutting drums and acoustic-guitar noodles".

+The collaboration was considered one of the best songs of 2000s and duets by critics.
+In 2011, Billboard ranked the song seventh on a special "The 40 Biggest Duets of All Time" listing.
+In 2020 Billboard also listed it into "The 25 Greatest Love Song Duets".
+In its "65 of the Best Songs from the 2000s" list, Harper's Bazaar wrote that the song "is the official puppy-love anthem centering on first kisses and playground flirtation".
+In March 2025, Vibe ranked the song at number one on their list of the 20 Greatest R&B Duets Of The 21st Century.

+Accolades

 Chart performance

 "My Boo" was successful in the United States, living up to the chart performances of "Yeah!", "Burn" and "Confessions Part II".
-The single debuted on the Billboard Hot 100 twenty-nine, the highest U.S. entry among all singles released from the album.
-It entered the top ten, two weeks after, and peaked at number one during its eighth-week stay on the chart.
+The single debuted on the Billboard Hot 100 twenty-nine, the highest U.S. entry among all singles released from the album, and entered the top ten, two weeks after.
+The song peaked at number one during its eighth-week stay on the chart, becoming Usher fourth song to achieve it in 2004 and seventh in his career, while Keys' second number one on the chart.
 The single remained on the top for six weeks, beating its predecessor "Confessions Part II", which charted at number one for two weeks.
-However, it failed to match the success of "Yeah!" and "Burn" for twelve- and eight-week run on the top, respectively.
 It stayed on the top ten for nineteen weeks, leaving the chart after twenty-six weeks.
 The single was successful on Billboard component charts, topping the Hot R&B/Hip-Hop Songs and Hot Ringtones.

 In Europe, the single had divided responses.
-The single reached the top five in United Kingdom, Germany, the Netherlands, Norway and Switzerland.
-It entered the top twenty in France, Finland and Switzerland, and top thirty in Austria.
+The single reached the top five in the UK Singles Chart for two consecutive weeks, becoming Usher's eight top-five and Keys' second.
+It also became a top five hit in Germany, Netherlands, Norway and Switzerland and entered the top twenty in France, Finland and Switzerland.